icabrera0/RankedDiscordBot/README.md

 # RankedDiscordBot
-Discord BOT tailored for gaming communities which want to have an internal ranked sytem within their community.
-Developed using JDA (Java Discord API)
+Discord BOT with an internal ELO system which allows you to join a 2v2 match.